Cystitis in Cats and Dogs

 - Lack of appetite (off their food)

 Increase fluids – add extra water to food, and always have fresh water available for your cat to drink.
 Drinking fountains can help with this.

 Changing your pet’s diet from dry to wet, or at least reducing the amount of dry food they eat.
 More raw meat in the diet will make the urine more acidic, which will help dissolve crystals.

-Decrease stress on the animal.
+Decrease stress on your cat.
 Provide more litter trays in different areas around the house.
-Cat love to be up high, they feel safe and secure, so beds and litter boxes on cupboards or bookcases will help.
+Cat love to be up high.
+They feel safe and secure, so beds and litter boxes on cupboards or bookcases will help.